 Water condensing on your windows is not much of a problem.
 It’s mostly harmless if you keep it wiped up and off of your windowsills and wall finishings where it could cause warping or staining.
 The real problem is when you get condensation happening in your attic.

 The same condensation that occurs on your windows can also happen in the attic space.
 Even with the best ventilation possible, when cold air comes in and forms a barrier layer with warm, moist air escaping condensation forms.
 The danger in your attic is not warped paint or wallpaper, but mold.

 It’s common for homeowners to assume that mold and condensation in the attic is a ventilation problem, but it’s not.
 Attic condensation in the winter is caused by warm, humid air escaping from your home into your attic.
 This could be because the sealings are not sealed properly, or there may not be enough insulation to keep the warm air down.
 Even if you don’t experience attic condensation due to extreme cold, you don’t want to be paying to heat the air in your attic, where your unused Christmas lights hang out.

 Lowering the overall humidity in your home is one way to control condensation, and reduce your risk of mold or mildew growing.
-If you have a humestat, you can control your humidity directly.
-Some folks tend to keep it too high, because 68 degrees feels warmer at a high humidity.
-Plug-in humidifiers also add moisture directly to the air, and contribute to excess condensation.
+If you have a humectant, you can control your humidity directly.
+Some folks tend to keep it too high because 68 degrees feels warmer at high humidity.
+Plug-in humidifiers also add moisture directly to the air and contribute to excess condensation.